 Determine your variable costs (these typically don’t have a set monthly cost).
 Budgeting startups can include things such as advertising spend, equipment, utilities, freelance services, travel and events, transport, raw materials, shipping costs, and business income taxes.

 Calculate your monthly revenue.
 Planning your startup budget will require a couple of forecasts because no past sales data exists for your business.
 You’ll have an optimistic projection and a conservative one.
 Consider factors like repeat customers, potential market share, and the current conditions of the market are like.
-Keep it realistic and list out both your revenue and funding sources such as loans, savings, investment income, product or service sales, and business or corporate credit card.
+Keep it realistic and list out both your revenue and funding sources such as loans, savings, investment income, product or service sales, and business or corporate credit cards.

 Tally up your total costs, review, and adjust.
 If your goal sounds better on paper, you can adjust before borrowing more capital.
 Label your expenses as necessary or discretionary.